What Screws are the Right Fit for Your Outdoor Project?

-Unfortunately, yes.
-Most screws will rust when exposed to moisture unless they are dipped in rust-resistant coating.
+Most screws will rust when exposed to moisture unless they are dipped in a rust-resistant coating.
 If the coating chips or flakes away, rust may form under the coating which can then undermine the strength of the screw.
 Corrosion occurs when the metal’s properties begin to degrade.

 All metal, including the metal used in fasteners, holds voltage (volts) and all metals have different volts that react differently.
 When two metals interact with water, a process called galvanic corrosion is created.

-Preventing exposure and pooling of electrolytes.
+- Prevent exposure and pooling of electrolytes.

 Fasteners are comprised of a variety of finishes that affect their ability to resist corrosion and perform well outside.
 The best screws for outdoor use to fight weather/rain are stainless steel screws, galvanized screws, and decking screws.

 Stainless steel screws combine iron with chromium, as well as nickel, which increases corrosion resistance.
-The most widely available stainless steel screws are either 304 or 305 grades.
-Both are appropriate for general use, although 305-grade fasteners have slightly greater corrosion resistance.
+The most widely available stainless steel screws are 304 and 305 grades.
+Both grades are appropriate for general use, although 305-grade screws have slightly greater corrosion resistance.
 For maximum corrosion resistance in extreme environments, spending the extra money for 316-grade stainless is worth it.

 Decking screws are typically comprised of carbon steel or stainless steel and are usually coated in a special ceramic coating to prevent rust.
-These decking screws are resilient enough to be used for decking, fences, sheds, or other outdoor timber constructions that are repeatedly exposed to the weather and rain.
+Decking screws are resilient enough to be used for decking, fences, sheds, or other outdoor timber constructions that are repeatedly exposed to the weather and rain.